manikandan-e/document/multi-host-postcode-gerrit.md

  - Provide a command interface for user to see any server postcode history.

 ## Proposed Design

+It is required to develop a new mechanism that would allow to read port 80 post code for multiple-host through BIC(Bridge IC) using IPMI protocol.

 The below module involved on proposed design change.